dustedmtl/lastu/USAGE.md

 Allowed operators:
  - string: `=` `!=` `in` `like`
    - word `NOT` can be prepended to `in` and `like`
-   - the use of the LIKE operator is generally not recommended
    - for IN, the value may contain comma-separated values
  - numeric: `=` `!=` `<` `>` `<=` `>=`

-The `LIKE` can be used if the above functions do not suffice.
+The `LIKE` operator can be used if the above functions do not suffice.
 This operators allows the querying of any string property using a wildcard syntax, where the wildcard is `%`.
+The operator is not generally recommended as it is slower than the alternatives.

 Examples:
  - `lemma like voi%`